Symphony No. 9 (Beethoven): Notable performances and recordings

 In 1998, Japanese conductor Seiji Ozawa conducted the fourth movement for the 1998 Winter Olympics opening ceremony, with six different choirs simultaneously singing from Japan, Germany, South Africa, China, the United States, and Australia.

+In 1923, the first complete recording of Beethoven's Ninth Symphony was made by the acoustic recording process conducted by Bruno Seidler-Winkler.
+The recording was issued by Deutsche Grammophon in Germany and in the United States on the Vocalion label.
+The first electrical recording of the Ninth was recorded in England in 1926 by the London Symphony Orchestra conducted by Felix Weingartner, issued by Columbia Records.
+In 1934, the first complete American recording was made by RCA Victor with Leopold Stokowski conducting the Philadelphia Orchestra.
 Since the late 20th century, the Ninth has been recorded regularly by period performers, including Roger Norrington, Christopher Hogwood, and Sir John Eliot Gardiner.

 The BBC Proms Youth Choir performed the piece alongside Georg Solti's UNESCO World Orchestra for Peace at the Royal Albert Hall during the 2018 Proms at Prom 9, titled "War & Peace" as a commemoration to the centenary of the end of World War One.

 At 79 minutes, one of the longest Ninths recorded is Karl Böhm's, conducting the Vienna Philharmonic in 1981 with Jessye Norman and Plácido Domingo among the soloists.